 Sunday, May 21, 2017

-Watches Celebrating Russian Achievements in Space
+Watches Celebrating Russian Achievements in Air & Space

 Comrade watch collectors this week will once again be dedicated to Russia-themed watches.
 I haven't been hacked.
 It's just that Russia has been on the news very much lately.
 Naturally, there are watches out there to celebrate Russia's "Yuge" achievements.
 On October 4, 1957, the Soviet Union launched Sputnik.
 It was the first man-made satellite to orbit the Earth.
 It was a major technological achievement and it ignited the space race between the U.S. and Soviet Union.
 If you want to get all multimedia, here is what NASA believes transmissions from Sputnik sounded like and the picture below is a mockup of Sputnik.